 In detox, you start dual diagnosis treatment.
 In fact, you could suffer both co-occurring disorders and not even know it.
 Through your addiction assessment and subsequent detox, staff can identify both conditions and create a treatment plan for recovery.

 Do not worry if you learn you have both addiction and mental illness.
 Knowing takes you so much farther toward true recovery.
 Knowing about your mental illness answers many questions for you, such as why you fell into substance abuse in the first place.

 Also in detox, knowing your mental illness diagnosis helps staff build the best possible treatment plan.
 You gain the help and support you need in detox.
 This help includes qualified treatment for both of your conditions.

-Detox in Fort Lauderdale and West Palm Beach, Florida
+Detox in Fort Lauderdale and Jupiter, Florida

 Also in detox, you gain nutrition, medication management, and hydration to keep you healthy and comfortable.
 You leave detox looking and feeling like a new person.